List of military rations: 24 Hour Multi Climate Ration Vegetarian

-24 Hour Jungle Ration
+24 Hour Jungle Ration (no longer available)

 The 24 Hour Jungle ration is based on the standard 24 Hour ration with additional supplements and a Flameless Ration Heater (FRH).
 The Jungle ration is designed for use by the special forces and other specialist units.

 The 24 Hour Jungle Ration provides a minimum of 4500 kcals (18,840 kJ) a day.

 Cold Climate Ration

 The Cold Climate Ration (CCR) is a specialist and lightweight, high calorie 24 hour ration designed for use by troops above the snow line or in the high Arctic.
 It comprises mainly dehydrated main meals with a range of snacks designed to be eaten on the go.

 There are 8 menu choices available.

 The cold climate ration provides a minimum of 5500 kcals (23,030 kJ) a day.

 10 Man Operational Ration Pack

 The UK also fields a larger pack of rations intended to feed ten soldiers for 24 hours from centralised but basic preparation; generally similar in content to the single issue ORP but tending to contain larger quantities of food in cylindrical tin cans to be divided up on preparation, rather than individual retort pouches or packets.
 Even dry materials like sugar or biscuits are often packed in these cans.
 They contain ingredients for baking bread and tinned food, including vegetables, corned beef and sausages in lard.
 Also included are chocolate, pre-cooked chicken or beef in gravy and soya mince.
 Ten boxed one-man ORPs are supplied in larger boxes identical in shape to the single ten-man pack.